sereretec/pH_meter_sensor_ESP32_Arduino/README.md

 cal6.86
 cal4
 cal9.18

-+
+to change the temp use + or -

--
+confirm with enter

 are the commands to enter.

-  + and - are to set the solution temparature, its normally similar to the ambient temp. to calibrate, use only 2 points according your needs and used solutions.
+plus and minus are to set the solution temparature, its normally similar to the ambient temp. to calibrate, use only 2 points according your needs and used solutions.
 Like pH 7 and 4, or 6.86 / 4, or 7 and 9.18, or 6.86 / 9.18.
 The calibration is stored in the EEPROM.